ufs-community/ufs-weather-model/release/v0/readme.txt

         to find your account on theia, please issue following command in iany of your local directory:
           % account_params
+       If you are Non-NCEPDEV people, please change directories DATA and ROTDIR to an area they can write to change runjob_theia.sh line 41 and 45:
+          export DATA=/scratch4/NCEPDEV/stmp3/$LOGNAME/${CASE}${PSLOT}${CDATE}
+          export ROTDIR=/scratch4/NCEPDEV/stmp3/$LOGNAME/$PSLOT/$CASE

        to submit a job on theia:
       % qsub runjob_theia.sh